 Dealing with self-criticism

 Too many of us are quietly, privately, hard on ourselves.
-We walk around with a drill sergeant in our heads, shouting abuse at us, telling us we’ll never amount to anything.
+We walk around with an inner critic, telling us we’re not ‘good enough’ and never amount to anything.

-Sometimes we feel such pressure to achieve that self-criticism seems like a necessity in today’s world.
-Especially now, where we find ourselves with more free time and at home, we may feel guilty if we’re not ‘productive’.
-We’ve all seen people in quarantine who seem to ‘achieve’ despite the difficulties of the pandemic.
-Running marathons in their backyard, learning a new language, reading what seems like hundreds of books…it can be difficult to not place that pressure upon ourselves too.
-There’s a myth we can hang on to telling us that having a harsh inner critic is useful to getting where we want in life.
+We’ve all seen people who ‘achieved’ despite the difficulties of the pandemic.
+Marathons run in backyards, new languages learned, what seems like hundreds of books read.
+It’s difficult not to compare ourselves and put pressure on ourselves too.
+There’s a myth we can hang on to that a harsh inner critic is useful to get where we want in life.